Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Method

 \section{Method}

 Foundational features show strong semantic awareness for zero-shot matching across instances.
-However, while the high feature similarity of similar object parts is reasonable from a semantic perspective, it is important to distinguish these elements to find accurate semantic correspondences.
-The clear performance gap between supervised and unsupervised semantic matching methods \cite{zhang2024telling} shows that a learned combination and refinement of features outperforms a simple concatenation or averaging of multiple foundational features.
-As we want to supervise a refinement stage without using human annotations, we find motivation in the effectiveness of pseudo-labeling for other tasks~\citep{karaev2024cotracker3,kage2024review,attaiki2022ncp} and hypothesize that such a strategy can also be conducive to improving features for semantic correspondence.
+However, while the high feature similarity of similar object parts is reasonable from a semantic perspective, distinguishing them is crucial for accurate semantic correspondences.
+The performance gap between supervised and unsupervised semantic matching methods \cite{zhang2024telling} shows that a learned combination and refinement of features outperforms a simple concatenation or averaging of multiple foundational features.
+As we aim to supervise a refinement stage without relying on human annotations, we draw on the effectiveness of pseudo-labeling for other tasks~\citep{karaev2024cotracker3,kage2024review,attaiki2022ncp} and hypothesize its potential for improving features for semantic correspondence.

 In this section, we first formalize the semantic correspondence task (\cref{sec:met:problem}).
-We then introduce our method which consists of two stages: First, pseudo-labels are generated via a zero-shot strategy with foundational features and subsequent filtering (\cref{sec:met:pseudo-labels}).
-Then, these pseudo-labels are used to supervise the training of a light-weight adapter $f_p$ (\cref{sec:met:adapter}).
+Then, we introduce our two-stage method: First, pseudo-labels are generated via a zero-shot matching strategy and subsequently filtered (\cref{sec:met:pseudo-labels}).
+These pseudo-labels are then used to supervise the training of a light-weight adapter $f_p$ (\cref{sec:met:adapter}).
 Finally, we detail how our method can be scaled to a larger dataset in \cref{sec:met:scaling}.